Growth of the Old Swiss Confederacy: Further expansion

 The city of St. Gallen had also become free in 1415, but was in a conflict with its abbot, who tried to bring it under his influence.
-But as the Habsburg dukes were unable to support him in any way, he was forced to seek help from the confederates, and the abbey became a protectorate of the confederacy on August 17, 1451.
-The city was accepted as an associate state on June 13, 1454.
+But as the Habsburg dukes were unable to support him in any way, he was forced to seek help from the confederates, and the abbey became a protectorate of the confederacy on 17 August 1451.
+The city was accepted as an associate state on 13 June 1454.
 Fribourg, another Habsburg city, came under the rule of the Duke of Savoy during the 1440s and had to accept the duke as its lord in 1452.
 Nevertheless, it also entered an alliance with Bern in 1454, becoming an associate state, too.
-Two other cities also sought help from the Eidgenossen against the Habsburgs: Rottweil became as associate on June 18, 1463, and Mülhausen on June 17, 1466 through an alliance with Bern (and Solothurn).
+Two other cities also sought help from the confederates against the Habsburgs: Rottweil became an associate on 18 June 1463, and Mülhausen on 17 June 1466, through an alliance with Bern (and Solothurn).
 In Rapperswil, a Habsburg enclave on Lake Zürich within confederate territory, a pro-confederate coup d'état in 1458 led to the city becoming a protectorate of the confederacy in 1464.

 Duke Sigismund of Austria got involved in a power struggle with Pope Pius II over the nomination of a bishop in Tyrol in 1460.
-When the duke was banned by the pope, a situation similar to that of 1415 arose.
+When the duke was excommunicated by the pope, a situation similar to that of 1415 arose.
 The confederates took advantage of the problems of the Habsburgs and conquered the Habsburg Thurgau and the region of Sargans in the autumn of 1460, which became both commonly administered property.
-In a peace treaty from June 1, 1461, the duke had no choice but to accept the new situation.
+In a peace treaty from 1 June 1461, the duke had no choice but to accept the new situation.

 The Swiss also had an interest in extending their influence south of the Alps to secure the trade route across the St. Gotthard Pass to Milan.
 Beginning in 1331, they initially exerted their influence through peaceful trade agreements, but in the 15th century, their involvement turned military.
-1403 the upper Leventina, as the valley south of the pass is called, became a protectorate of Uri.
-Throughout the 15th century, a changeful struggle between the Swiss and the Duchy of Milan ensued.
+In 1403 the upper Leventina, as the valley south of the pass is called, became a protectorate of Uri.
+The Swiss and the Duchy of Milan were in conflict over this region throughout much of the 15th century.
 In 1439, Uri assumed full control of the upper Leventina; the Duchy of Milan gave up its claims there two years later, and so did the chapter of Milan in 1477.
 Twice the Swiss conquered roughly the whole territory of the modern canton of Ticino and also the Ossola valley.
 Twice, the Milanese reconquered all these territories except the Leventina.
 Both times, the Swiss managed, despite their defeats, to negotiate peace treaties that were actually favorable for them.